The United Kingdom is the fashion capital of the globe and home to some of the world’s best shopping malls.

 3. Trafford Centre, Trafford, Greater Manchester:

 The English city of Intu Trafford Centre is one of the largest retail malls in the United Kingdom.
-One of the largest retail centers in the UK can be found in Greater Manchester, next to the Trafford Park Industrial area, and it has warmly welcomed customers since 1998.
+One of the largest retail centres in the UK can be found in Greater Manchester, next to the Trafford Park Industrial area, and it has warmly welcomed customers since 1998.

-This massive indoor best shopping centre in the UK is a stunning example of Baroque architecture, with an ornate facade and a flowing interior.
+This massive indoor shopping centre in the UK is a stunning example of Baroque architecture, with an ornate facade and a flowing interior.

 The Intu Trafford Centre boasts the busiest movie theatre in the United Kingdom and the largest food court in Europe, bringing in a massive crowd weekly.